BloomTech-Labs/reach-lms-be-a/src/main/java/com/lambdaschool/oktafoundation/modelAssemblers/README.md

 @Component // needs to be a component to @Autowire it anywhere public class ExampleAssembler
-		implements RepresentationModelAssembler<E, EntityModel<E>> {
+		implements RepresentationModelAssembler<Entity, EntityModel<Entity>> {

-	@Override
-	public EntityModel<E> toModel(E entity) {
 	// this method will take in some POJO entity and
 	// transform it into our EntityModel representation
+	@Override
+	public EntityModel<Entity> toModel(Entity entity) {

-		EntityModel<E> entityModel = EntityModel.of(entity,
+		EntityModel<Entity> entityModel = EntityModel.of(entity,
 				// this is where we can add any links to this entity
 				//
 				// this link is a link to some controller method in the 'ExampleController' class